rskupnik/parrot/README.md

 </repositories>
 ```

-... and then you can just add a dependency as any other:
+And then you can just add a dependency as any other:

 ```
 <dependencies>